JehhFeitosa/JehhFeitosa/README.md

 **Who am I**
 - Java developer by passion.

-- 👀 I’m study JAVA, GO and your framework's.
+- 👀 I’m study JAVA and your framework's.

 </br>